SonarQube Server

 Terraform for GCP, plus improved Security Hotspots review

-Helping you secure your cloud-native apps remains a top priority, and with SonarQube 9.4 we've added Terraform rules specifically for Google Cloud Platform and Azure Cloud.
+Helping you secure your cloud-native apps remains a top priority, and with SonarQube Server 9.4 we've added Terraform rules specifically for Google Cloud Platform and Azure Cloud.
 For GCP a total of 17 new rules cover permissions, encryption at rest and in transit, and traceability / logging.
 We've also expanded Terraform for Azure Cloud with three new traceability / logging Security Hotspot rules.

 And because cloud-related Security Hotspots can be a little more complicated than those in other code, we've improved the overall Security Hotspot experience.
 First, we've added the display of secondary locations - those locations that contribute to the problem.
 Seeing those additional locations will help you understand the problem and how to address it.
 And because infrastructure-related Security Hotspots may not be fixable at the drop of a hat, we've added the ability to "acknowledge" them as needing a fix during review.
 Acknowledging a Security Hotspot marks it as reviewed.
 And when it's time, you'll be able to easily re-find it using the Acknowledged filter.